 I grew up with the Ripley’s Believe it or Not show, I love trivia and completely absurd yet real facts and people.
-The museum is one of my type of places to visit.
-Funny enough, the history of the incredible Robert Ripley and the museums is as interesting as the oddities they hold and televise.
+The museum is one of my types of places to visit.
+Funny enough, the history of the incredible Robert Ripley and the museums are as interesting as the oddities they hold and televise.

 The founder of Ripley’s Believe It or Not was born in 1890 born in Santa Rosa, California.

 Cartoonist and adventurer Robert Ripley started it all in 1918 when he began drawing his daily feature.

 He made his first trip around the world in 1922, delineating a travel journal in installments.